sebastiendavid/js-samples/README.md

 ## Display the samples in a web browser

-The nodejs server is configured to listen the port 5000
+The NodeJS server is configured to listen the port 5000

 __Context: in a modern web browser please...__